 Big Year Birding is a Salute to the Birds of the United States and Canada and the people that follow them.
 The authors, Ingrid and Ethan Whitaker, are training for a Big Year.
 Their home is in Maine and they travel the country, looking for their feathered friends.

 A big year is an informal competition among birders to see who can identify by sight or sound the largest number of species of birds within a single calendar year and within a specific geographical area.
 Big years are commonly done within single US states, a nation, or the official American Birding Association Area.
 The ABA big year record of 783 species was set by John Weigel of Australia in 2016.

+Ethan and Ingrid met in February 2013, and went Birding on their second date.
+A year and a half later they were married with rubber ducks on every table and even on the wedding cake.
 A spotting scope sits in the living room; the guest room (designated the aviary) is decorated with bird art; their bird feeders go through 600 pounds of sunflower seeds a year; and they vacation at birding festivals.

 Ingrid and Ethan plan are still learning to bird.
-We like to say "we are training for a big year”.
+We like to say "we are training for a big year".
+Our plan is to do an ABA Big Year in 2025.
+Our dream and progress are documented by this website.
 Ethan is a software developer who has developed "Big Year Birding

 ", an iPhone, iPad and Android App offering birders a fast, easy way to record sightings in the field.

 Whether you are doing a Big Year, local Christmas Bird Count or simply keeping track of the birds in your own backyard, the free Big Year Birding App